What you need to know about the Taliban, Afghanistan and what Sturgeon said about Afghan refugees in Scotland

 Who are the Taliban?

-With ‘Taliban’ meaning ‘students’ in Afghanistan’s native language of Pashto, the Taliban is an extremist group taking a strict interpretation of Islam and its traditional religious law.
+With ‘Taliban’ meaning ‘students’ in Afghanistan’s native language of Pashto, the Taliban is an extremist group abiding by a strict interpretation of Islam and its traditional Sharia religious law.

 The group originated from US-backed extremist group, the mujahideen, who successfully repelled communist Soviet Union forces occupying Afghanistan until 28 April 1992.

-The Taliban then rose to power in the country, claiming it as their territory and an Islamic state which would see an extremist interpretation of traditional Islamic Sharia law imposed on the country’s citizens.
+The Taliban then rose to power in the country, claiming it in 1996 as their territory and an Islamic state which would see an extremist interpretation of Sharia law imposed on the country’s citizens.

 This included fierce physical punishment for crimes against the state such as public executions and strict limits on Afghan women’s freedom, movements and activities.